bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 #### Uncanny Skill
 *Prerequisite: 4th level*

-You learn a skill trick (see skill tricks) that you otherwise qualify for.
+You learn a skill trick (see skill-tricks) that you otherwise qualify for.
 Special: You can pick this invocation multiple times, each time learning a new skill trick.

 \page
 #### Voice of the Chain Master